Kousik-Sasmal/IPL_data_API_demo_streamlit/README.md

-# Codes for `Documentation` website for API services of IPL data (till 2022) analysis
+# Documentation website for API services of IPL data (till 2022) analysis

 I have created a documentation website for API services of IPL data analysis using `streamlit`.